mnmnotmail/website/rationale.md

    Organizations may also join third party messaging services which allow membership for all involved in a specific field.

-1. To prevent destructive correspondence (in the case of organizations with non-restrictive membership) messaging services must **prevent members with whom you are not acquainted** from sending you arbitrary content.
+1. To prevent malicious correspondence (in the case of organizations with non-restrictive membership) messaging services must **prevent members with whom you are not acquainted** from sending you arbitrary content.

+   Messaging services must be able to control how members identify themselves to other members and prevent members from impersonating others.

 1. To prevent theft of correspondence (in the event of a compromised account or server) the messaging service must **store only messages that have not yet been delivered** or returned as undeliverable.